Top Categories

 You and your family have finally settled on the type of shed you want to build, congratulations.
 You have most of your materials ready to go and there are a few stragglers still en route, and then you can start your construction work.
 If you haven’t built a shed or anything from scratch then you should be prepared for pretty much every inevitability, because they are likely to occur.

-Having the inside track on easy shed building will make your time in the backyard far more enjoyable.
+Having the inside track on an easy shed building will make your time in the backyard far more enjoyable.
 I’m not saying you won’t experience a few setbacks, it happens, but these tips will reduce those problems.
 Armed with the right tools and the right tips and you’ll find shed building an easy and even an enjoyable task.

 Get shed plans to make the job smooth

 Since you’ve never built a shed before, you will need very good instructions to guide you through each step of the process.
-Online you can find plenty of plans for garden sheds, storage sheds or home offices.
+Online you can find plenty of plans for garden sheds, storage sheds, or home offices.
 They range from very expensive to free, so you should be able to find a plan to match your budget.
 It will take time and patience, but if you’re smart you can get a shed erected without going over budget.
 Start your search for free shed plans here.

 Find out if you need a building permit

-One of the biggest misconceptions that new builders have about building is that they simply need to get the materials, shed plans and start building.
+One of the biggest misconceptions that new builders have about the building is that they simply need to get the materials, shed plans, and start building.
 If only life was so simple.
 The truth is that most people won’t tell you to check with your local building inspector before you do anything.

 Depending on where you live you might simply need a permit allowing you to build an additional structure on your property.
 Other jurisdictions might require you to file a set of blueprints with the building inspector’s office.
 It is important to have this information ahead of time so you know what are your limits and expectations.